Spray painting brass may seem difficult, but actually it is quite easy when you use some of the tips below.

 Obviously there are limits on what objects you can spray paint.
 If you are trying to spray paint a brass bed, it would be suitable to give the work to an auto body shop.

-If you are spray painting brass that is connected to an electrical appliance, such as a light fixture, you have to be really careful.
+If you are spray painting brass connected to an electrical appliance, such as a light fixture, you have to be really careful.

 Caution: Always wear safety goggles to protect your eyes when you are spray painting.